opendexnetwork/opendex.network/03-trade-protocol.md

 OpenDEX does not rely on a central order book or matching engine.
 Instead, each node on the network maintains its own local order book and matching engine.

-Order matching systems ('trade engines') of major exchanges differentiate between two participants: the taker and the maker.
-A taker ‘fills’ the order of a maker.
+Order matching systems of major exchanges differentiate between two participants: the taker and the maker.
+A taker "fills" the order of a maker.

 Similarly, we distinguish between these two types of participants in a trade on OpenDEX: